NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

 ▶️ YouTube Video: https://youtu.be/YOUR_UNLISTED_LINK
 (Replace the URL with your actual video link once uploaded)

-🛠️ 7.
-How to Run the Application
+ //7.
+How to Run the Application//
 Prerequisites:
 .NET 8 SDK